Embassy of North Korea, Berlin

-The Embassy of the Democratic People's Republic of Korea in Berlin is the diplomatic mission of North Korea to the Federal Republic of Germany.
+The Embassy of the Democratic People's Republic of Korea in Berlin was the diplomatic mission of North Korea to the Federal Republic of Germany.
 It is located at Glinkastraße 5–7 in the district Berlin-Mitte.
 Since 24 April 2017, the ambassador has been Pak Nam-Yong.

-According to a UN resolution from 2016 (resolution 2270) it is prohibited to rent or lease North Korea any property.
+The North Korean Embassy rented out its main building to the hotel company EGI GmbH, who operated the "City Hostel Berlin" in the building and thus generated foreign exchange for North Korea.
+According to a UN resolution from 2016 (resolution 2270) it is prohibited to rent or lease any property from North Korea.
 This is to prevent North Korea from generating foreign currency that the People's Republic could use to procure materials for its nuclear program.

-The North Korean Embassy rents out its main building to the hotel company EGI GmbH.
-EGI operates the "City Hostel Berlin" in the building and thus generates foreign exchange for North Korea.
-All attempts by German authorities to take action against it had been unsuccessful until 2020, when it was closed.
+Attempts by German authorities to take action against it had been unsuccessful until 2020, when it was closed.